Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization

-We start from showing that the update direction is indeed a descent one, and that the backtracking line search procedure terminates within a bounded number of steps. \begin{lemma} If $B_t$ is chosen so that the smallest eigenvalue of $B_t$ is no smaller than some constant $C_1$ (which is allowed to be nonpositive) for all $t$, and $Q^{\AL^t}_{B_t}$ is $C_2$-strongly convex for some $C_2>0$ for all $t$ and $C_1 + C_2 > 0$, then the update direction obtained by solving \eqref{eq:quadratic} exactly is a descent direction, and the backtracking line search procedure in Algorithm \ref{alg:linesearch} terminates in finite steps and the generated step size is lower bounded by a positive constant decided by $C_1, C_2, \beta, \sigma, \tau$, and $\|X^T X\|$. \end{lemma}
+We start from showing that the update direction is indeed a descent direction and Algorithm~\ref{alg:linesearch} terminates within a bounded number of steps. \begin{lemma} If $B_t$ is chosen so that the smallest eigenvalue of $B_t$ is no smaller than some constant $C_1$ (which can be nonpositive) for all $t$, and $Q^{\AL^t}_{B_t}$ is $C_2$-strongly convex for some $C_2>0$ for all $t$ and $C_1 + C_2 > 0$, then the update direction obtained by solving \eqref{eq:quadratic} exactly is a descent direction, and Algorithm~\ref{alg:linesearch} terminates in finite steps, with the generated step size lower bounded by